dkelosky/js-osFtp/README.md

 ## Settings

 Add file extensions to control FTP as ASCII or binary.
+See File->OS FTP Settings...

 ![alt text][settings]